glennmatlin/FIFE_manuscript/wopr/content/05_results.typ

 Unlike traditional simulations with structured inputs and discrete, well-defined action effects, language-based systems operate in vast, open-ended semantic spaces.
 While it would appear that increased flexibility afforded to players, in the form of language descriptions of moves, must necessarily be met with increased flexibility afforded to the adjudicator in the form of language descriptions of outcomes, it need not be the case.
 The presence of natural language in wargames is not equal across all games.
-Consider the game of _Diplomacy_ in which players can communicate naturally to make trade deals, but the final form of the trade deal must be highly structured in terms of resource exchanges that are simple to adjudicate.
+Consider _Twilight Imperium_, where players negotiate deals in natural language, but the resulting exchanges (e.g., trade goods, promissory notes) are recorded in structured terms that are simple to adjudicate.

-Consider also games such as _Free Kriegspiel_ and _Navy Fleet Problems_ in which the players' actions are limited to movements of army pieces on a board.
-Still, the adjudicator has a high degree of autonomy to dictate---and explain---the outcomes of each move.
+Consider also games such as _Free Kriegsspiel_ and _Navy Fleet Problems_ in which the players' actions are limited to movements of army pieces on a board.
+Still, the adjudicator has a high degree of autonomy to dictate—and explain—the outcomes of each move.
 These examples demonstrate that the degree of creativity afforded to the player and the adjudicator can be considered as two independent axes, which form the basis of our proposed ontology.

 To remedy this deficiency with the classic analytical to creative spectrum, we add a vertical dimension, which characterizes the adjudicator's role.
 To be in the top half of the space, adjudicator's responses to the player are characterized as _adjudicator analytical_, meaning the adjudicator's responses to the player are limited to prescribed responses.
 To be on the bottom half of the space, the adjudicator's responses to the player are characterized as _adjudicator creative_, meaning the adjudicator has the agency to create novel responses.